-Similarly, I have stated three axioms which are intuitive and, based only on those axioms, I have proven theorems that always hold true and yet are not at all intuitive.
+Similarly, I have posited axioms that are intuitive and, based only on those axioms, I have proven theorems that always hold true and yet are not at all intuitive.
 Specifically, I proved the Law of Price Adjustment.
-But readers will have to consult my Simplified Exposition to see what the Law of Price Adjustment is about.
-It is too complicated to explain in a page advertised as being non-mathematical.
+But readers will have to consult my Simplified Exposition to see what the Law of Price Adjustment is about; it is too complicated to explain in a page advertised as being non-mathematical.

 On page 95 of Axiomatic Theory of Economics, I write: